When to Use Colon: Punctuation Rules with Examples

 I hope this article helped you learn colon and its use in English writing.

-You can also follow us on Facebook, Instagram, and YouTube.
+You can also follow us on Facebook, Instagram, and YouTube for the latest updates.